 Reporting Child Abuse - Alaska

-If there is an emergency situation and the Department of Health and Social Services cannot be reached, the statue allows a person to make the report to a law enforcement officer who is then required to take action and notify the Department of Health and Social Services as soon as possible.
+If there is an emergency situation and the Department of Health and Social Services cannot be reached, the statute allows a person to make the report to a law enforcement officer who is then required to take action and notify the Department of Health and Social Services as soon as possible.

 To access the entire child abuse reporting chapter of the official Alaska Code online, follow: